With Tuesday's final squad announcement fast approaching I thought it was time I put my own 23 Man England Squad together for the 2010 World Cup.

 Matthew Upson - Not a selection I would have made after the season he's had, but the fact is he has been in most Capello squads and has far more international experience than Dawson.

 Ashley Cole - England need Cole more than ever if they are to persist with playing Gerrard down the left hand side, would have completely scuppered that plan had Cole not recovered from his injury.
 One of England's world class players.

-Leighton Baines – Not sure about this selection, but he has played the friendlys, and therefore has more experience than Warnock.
+Leighton Baines - Not sure about this selection, but he has played the friendlies.
+Therefore has more experience than Warnock.

 Theo Walcott - Can't believe all the talk about Walcott not being good enough, he's just lacking a bit of confidence for me.
 A certainty for the squad, at the worst he is some sub to bring on after an hour.

 Aaron Lennon - Another speed merchant, like Walcott he can be hot and cold, but between the two of them they should terrify all the world cup left backs.
 A toss up who starts.

 Steven Gerrard - Hopefully Capello will release him into the slot just behind Rooney at some stage of the tournament.
 Will be ok playing down the left hand side in group stages, but for me he has to play in his best position against the better teams.
 One of England's three world class players.